 Based on HORIBA's wish to show children how interesting and important the science of measurement is, in 1994 the company started a program in which it enlisted employees to give talks at schools and events.
-HORIBA employees demonstrate scientific truths using ordinary objects and materials from daily life and show students how plants and animals use their sensory capabilities, with the thought that some of these students may go on later in life to work with analytic technology.
-In 2017, we held 54 seminars, for a total of 1,826 participants.
+HORIBA provide hands-on classes with the theme of “Measuring is Seeing”.
+We hope that some of these students may go on later in life to work with analytic technology.
+In 2019, we held 45 seminars, for a total of 2,543 participants.

 Since 2006, based on a wish to further stimulate children's interest in manufacturing, HORIBA has annually supported "The Toy Contest in KYOTO" sponsored by the Kyoto City board of education, where children attempt to create the best moving toys to win the grand prize.
 In this contest, which aims to cultivate children's creativity, initiative, and sociability, fourth- to sixth-grade elementary school students enter with moving toys that they have made themselves (toys designed after race cars) and compete with one another in terms of speed, distance, motion, design, and so on.
 Among other supporting companies, which grant awards, HORIBA offers the HORIBA, Ltd. Award, which recognizes excellent design, an indispensable element of manufacturing.